 Sirmione is a town situated on a narrow peninsula at the southern end of Lake Garda, in a scenic location that has attracted visitors since ancient Roman times.
 The peninsula is only about 100 metres wide and almost 4 kilometres long.

-It is in a beautifully romantic setting on the edge of the lake and was built by the Scaligero family in the 13th century to defend the southern shores of Lake Garda.
+The picture-postcard turreted 13th century Scaliger Castle (Rocca Scaligera) that you pass to reach the northern part of the peninsula is in a beautifully romantic setting on the edge of the lake and dominates the town centre.
+The castle was built by the Scaligero family in the 13th century to defend the southern shores of Lake Garda.

-If you are staying nearby be sure to try and see the sunrise across the lake and castle from here (although it will mean getting up rather early in summer!)
+There is a charge if you want to enter the castle and go up the tower, but you do get excellent views from the top.
+If you are staying nearby we suggest you try and see the sunrise across the lake and castle from here (although it will mean getting up rather early in summer!)

 The Grotto of Catallus, at the northern point of the peninsula, is a an extraordinary architectural work, a villa with a succession of corridors and porticoes.

 Parts of the complex are dug deep in the rock and date back to the first century BC.
 There are ruins to explore set in the beautiful landscape, along with a museum containing interesting Roman artefacts.

 Note: it seems that the villa actually predates Catallus by at least a century so the connection is rather tenuous although Catallus did live here for a while.